CUSP-NYU/RCF/README.md

   ```
   password: <YOUR_CUSP_ID_PASSWORD>
   ```
 3. Next, SSH into the notebook servers.
 You can access one of three available Ubuntu notebook servers by using SSH.
-The three servers are named:
+The three servers are named: `notebook`, `notebook2`, and `notebook3`.
-- `notebook`
-- `notebook2`
-- `notebook3`
 Each server provides access to your personal home directory.
 From there, you can navigate to either a collaborative team workspace or continue working in your personal folder.
 Use **one of the following commands** to connect:

   ```
 ssh notebook   # Connect to the first server